GiuGabi/SpectraWave_Of/FUNCIONAMENTO.md

 ---

-# O que a FFT faz?
+# 🟦 O QUE A FFT FAZ

-Transforma o áudio do:
+A FFT transforma o sinal do:

 ```text
 Domínio do Tempo